 First of all, keep in mind that the word "college" has come to be a synonym for just about any institution that offers post-high school education.
 With the possible exception of what you learned staying at Aunt Norma's beach house the summer after graduation.

-For example, you might attend Cornell University, but earn a Bachelor’s in their College of Arts and Science.
-Universities also tend to offer a wider variety of graduate and postgraduate degrees (Master’s and Doctoral degrees).
-So if being in one place for the next 14 years sounds appealing to you, a university is probably the way to go.
+Universities also tend to be larger with a bunch of smaller schools within them.
+For example, you might attend Cornell University, but earn a Bachelor's in their College of Arts and Science.
+Universities also tend to offer a wider variety of graduate and postgraduate degrees (Master's and Doctoral degrees).
+So if being in one place for the next fourteen years sounds appealing to you, a university is probably the way to go.
 (Your other option is to unsuccessfully pull off a major bank heist.)

 Public and Private

-The major difference between public and private colleges and universities involves… money, honey.
+That's right.
+The major difference between public and private colleges and universities involves money, honey.

-Here are the top 10 benefits of attending a private as opposed to public school:
+Here are the top ten benefits of attending a private as opposed to public school:

-Top 10 Benefits of Attending a Private School
+Top Ten Benefits of Attending a Private School

 - You don't have to be shy about including that "III" after your name